Global Affirm Integration Guide

 </script>

-Once the Affirm.js is added to your site, you will gain access to methods within the Affirm object which then triggers multiple actions.
+Once you add Affirm.js to your site, you gain access to methods within the Affirm object which then triggers multiple actions.

 When using Affirm.js, merchants pass a checkout object during the checkout flow.
-You can create a checkout object and launch the Affirm checkout by utilizing the affirm.checkout() function.
+You can create a checkout object and launch the Affirm checkout by using the affirm.checkout() function.

-For the global integration, merchants will pass an extended International Checkout Object and this schema can be used for all Affirm supported countries.
-Please see the extended fields in the example below:
+For the global integration, merchants pass an extended International Checkout Object.
+This schema can be used for all Affirm supported countries.
+See the extended fields in the example below:

 • street1